Loading...

 When to Use This Method

-• You updated a theme or plugin and now get a white screen or error.
+• You updated a theme or plugin, and now you're getting a blank, white screen or an error page.

-• You're locked out of wp-admin due to theme incompatibility.
+• You're locked out of your WordPress dashboard due to theme incompatibility.

 • You're debugging issues and need to revert to a known working theme.